seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ### Activating the SeaTable License

 Save the license file in the directory `/opt/seatable/seatable-data/seatable`.
-Make sure that the name is seatable-license.txt.
+Make sure that the file's name is seatable-license.txt.

 You obtain a license file from SeaTable Sales.
 A free license for three users can be obtained at https://seatable.io/on-premises.
-If you need a larger trial license, use the request form after obtaining the three user license.
+If you need a trial license with more users, utilize the request form after obtaining the three user license.

-NOTE: In versions through 2.5, SeaTable Server EE could be started without a license file.
+NOTE: In all versions including 2.5, SeaTable Server EE could be started without a license file.

 ### Starting SeaTable